Willys M38: Powertrain

-The entire engine air intake and the axle system was fully vented to allow for operation while submerged under water.
+The entire engine air intake and the axle system were fully vented to allow for operation while submerged under water.
 Its full-floating front axle (Dana 25) was supported by the wheel hub, rather than the axle itself, and provided greater load capacity.
 The rear axle (Dana 44) was semi-floating.
 Its drivetrain was the L-head 134.2 cuin with a T-90 transmission and the Dana 18 transfer case.

 A few M38 Jeeps were fitted with a transmission power take-off (PTO) driven winch.
 This feature was not used in regular production models due to increased weight on the front of the vehicle, as well as additional maintenance requirements.

 Electrical system

-The electrical system was upgraded to a 24 volt system which required dual 12 volt batteries connected in series.
+The electrical system was upgraded to a 24-volt system, which required dual 12-volt batteries connected in series.
 Its ignition and electrical systems were waterproof; a valuable feature in rainy environments and where deep river fording was necessary.